Samwei1/autism-related-behavior/README.md

 |:-----------------:|:--------:|:----------:|:-----------:|
 | `No. Videos in our new dataset ` |   20   |    21    |      20      |

-The detail of each video is shown in url_list.pdf.
+The detail of each video is shown in (url_list.pdf "Framework overview")

 ### Feature extractor
 There are some feature extractors that you can use